-Easy recipe for Salsa De Aguacate (Avocado Salsa)!
-All you need is 5 minutes to whip up this creamy, healthy & delish salsa!
+This Salsa De Aguacate (Avocado Salsa) is easy to make, tangy and flavorful!
+All you need is 5 minutes to whip up this creamy and healthy salsa.

 Let’s not confuse this recipe for Guacamole!
 This is an actual Mexican salsa with layers of flavors of tomatillo, jalapeño, serrano peppers, cilantro and our hero; ripe avocados.